Installation

 Configuration options

-cmake supports the following options:
+cmake supports the following generic and ibex-specific options:

 Option